-FAStT600 supports up to fourteen internal disk drive modules, supporting over 2 TBs of storage capacity when using 146 GB drives.
-Additional storage can be added to the FAStT600 with up to seven FAStT EXP700s using optional EXP700 attachment features as shown in Table 5.
+FAStT600 supports up to fourteen internal disk drive modules, supporting over 2 TBs of storage capacity.
+Additional storage can be added to the FAStT600 with up to two FAStT EXP700 Expansion Units using optional EXP700 Attachment features (feature number 7360, or features number 7361 and number 7362).
+Utilizing these features, up to 42 disk drives can be attached to the FAStT600 with individual drive module capacities ranging from 36.4 GB to 146.8 GB.